keymanapp/keyman/core/docs/api/keyboards.md

 ## Description

-Parse and load keyboard from the supplied blob and size and a pointer to the loaded keyboard into the out paramter.
+Parse and load a keyboard from the supplied blob and return a pointer to the loaded keyboard in the out parameter.

 ## Specification